drshahizan/SLR-FC/materials/session1b.md

 <img src="/images/AI%20adv%20student.jpeg"  height="500" />
 </p>

-## Essential Tasks to Complete Before Attending the Advanced AI Tools Workshop 🚀
+## What You Need to Do Before Joining the Advanced AI Tools Workshop 🚀
-Welcome to Advanced AI Tools Workshop!
-We are thrilled to embark on this exciting learning journey together.
-Before our first class, there are a few important steps you need to take:
+Welcome to the Advanced AI Tools Workshop!
+We are excited to start this amazing learning journey with you.
+Before our first session, please complete these important steps:

-### 1. Create a GitHub Account
+### 1. Sign Up for a GitHub Account
-   Ensure you have a GitHub :octocat: account by signing up at [GitHub](https://github.com/login).
+   You will need a GitHub :octocat: account to access the workshop materials and activities.
+If you don't have one, you can sign up for free at [GitHub](https://github.com/login).

-### 2. Access Teaching Materials
+### 2. Find the Workshop Materials
-   All teaching materials will be available on my GitHub account.
-Please **follow** [this link](https://github.com/drshahizan) to access the materials.
+   You can find all the workshop materials on my GitHub account.
+Just **follow** [this link](https://github.com/drshahizan) and look for the relevant repositories.

-### 3. Fork and Star Obsidian Repository
+### 3. Fork and Star the Obsidian Repository
-   To kick off our first meeting, please **fork** and **star** the repository available [here](https://github.com/drshahizan/obsidian).
-We will be using this repository extensively.
+   To prepare for our first session, please **fork** and **star** the repository named "obsidian" on my GitHub account.
+You can find it [here](https://github.com/drshahizan/obsidian).
+We will use this repository a lot during the workshop.

-### 4. Verify Your Information
+### 4. Check Your Information
-   Please verify your details in the provided Google Sheets document: [Student](https://docs.google.com/spreadsheets/d/1O8WQF5og-kMD-ITbdSuULYJsoF2bqt8xpizaTeMuYpc/edit#gid=1885871540) and [Lecturer](https://docs.google.com/spreadsheets/d/1O8WQF5og-kMD-ITbdSuULYJsoF2bqt8xpizaTeMuYpc/edit#gid=905650697).
+   Please make sure your information is correct in the Google Sheets document that I have shared with you.
+You can find the document for [students](https://docs.google.com/spreadsheets/d/1O8WQF5og-kMD-ITbdSuULYJsoF2bqt8xpizaTeMuYpc/edit#gid=1885871540) and [lecturers](https://docs.google.com/spreadsheets/d/1O8WQF5og-kMD-ITbdSuULYJsoF2bqt8xpizaTeMuYpc/edit#gid=905650697) here.

-### 5. Installation of Obsidian Software
+### 5. Install Obsidian Software
-Obsidian is a powerful note-taking app that allows you to create and link your notes in a network of knowledge.
-To install Obsidian, you can follow these steps:
+Obsidian is a powerful note-taking app that lets you create and link your notes in a network of knowledge.
+To install Obsidian, follow these steps:

 - Go to [Download Obsidian](https://obsidian.md/download) in your web browser.
-- Click on the button that matches your operating system, such as Windows, Mac, Linux, iOS, or Android.
-It should auto-detect what you have.
+- Choose the button that matches your operating system, such as Windows, Mac, Linux, iOS, or Android.
+It should automatically detect what you have.
-- Once the file is downloaded, open it and follow the instructions to install Obsidian on your device.
+- Download the file and open it.
+Follow the instructions to install Obsidian on your device.
-- After the installation is complete, you can launch Obsidian and create a new vault or open an existing one.
-A vault is a collection of notes and files that you can use with Obsidian.
+- After the installation is done, open Obsidian and create a new vault or open an existing one.
+A vault is a folder that contains your notes and files for Obsidian.

-You can find more information about how to download and install Obsidian from the [help documentation](https://help.obsidian.md/Getting+started/Download+and+install+Obsidian).
+You can learn more about how to download and install Obsidian from the [help documentation](https://help.obsidian.md/Getting+started/Download+and+install+Obsidian).

 #### References:
 - (1) [Download - Obsidian](https://obsidian.md/download)